Bhakti Marga (organisation): Relationship with local community

-Allegations of sexual misconduct
+Allegations of misconduct

 In January 2022, Hessischer Rundfunk (HR), a regional broadcast arm of German state broadcaster ARD, released a TV documentary and a podcast series in which Vishwananda was accused of sexual coercion and power abuse.
 Vishwananda denied all the accusations and sought injunctions at the regional court of Hamburg.
-On January 27 2022, Bhakti Marga issued a public statement denying the allegations as "fabricated" and announced legal steps against HR and certain former members.
-The group stated that six criminal investigations opened by the Wiesbaden Public Prosecutor’s Office between 2009 and 2021 had been discontinued due to lack of sufficient suspicion, and that Vishwananda had never been questioned in these cases.

 The court ruled in favor of Vishvananda, issuing that there was 'a lack of evidence' to broadcast suspicions of sexual misconduct.
-However, the court also ruled that some key elements of HR’s reporting, including allegations that Vishwananda sought sexual contact with young men and that Bhakti Marga had totalitarian structures, were legally permissible to report under German press law.
+However, the court also ruled that some key elements of HR's reporting, including allegations that Vishwananda sought sexual contact with young men and that Bhakti Marga had totalitarian structures, were legally permissible to report under German press law.
 As a result of the rulings, the TV show was temporarily removed from the ARD Mediathek platform.
 The podcast series was partially revised and shortened.
 The HR also filed an appeal.

 The Hessischer Rundfunk alleged that an identifiable follower of Paramahamsa Vishwananda had tried to commit suicide after suffering sexual abuse, without verifying with the alleged victim if the allegation was actually true.
 The follower in question denied any such abuse or suicide attempt ever occurred and took legal action against HR, obtaining injunctions about the misreporting about him.

 The HR appealed against the orders issued to the Hanseatisches Oberlandesgericht, submitting, among other things, statutory declarations from the interviewees.
 The court ruled in favor of the broadcaster on various points.
 Hessischer Rundfunk saw this as a success and announced that it would take further legal action.
 All six episodes of the podcasts are back online due to the ruling, although some have been severely abridged.
 The TV documentary is not available as of April 2025.

 In March 2024 German infotainment show ZDF Magazin Royale aired a 21-minute segment criticising Vishwananda and Bhakti Marga, including the controversy of sexual abuses.
 Journalists from the Wiesbadener Kurier, a local newspaper, who engaged directly with Bhakti Marga described their experience as open and transparent, in contrast to the critical tone of the satirical broadcast.
 Repeated resurfacing of the accusations, was viewed as misleading and lacking journalistic integrity.